OHIO-ECT/ITS-4750-Lab-01/README.md

 5. From the **Route Table Commands** section - **Show** the IP address of the router AKA default gateway for each GNS3 VM (Hint: check traceroute data!). **Show** results for each router in the report.

-6. From the **Dig Data** section - **Show** results for each target, hightlight only the IPv4 address or addresses returned for that particular hostname.
+6. From the **NSLookup and Dig Command** section - **Show** results for each target, hightlight only the IPv4 address or addresses returned for that particular hostname.
 The command line version will return additional names and IP addresses; ignore these for now.
 Highlight only the host name or names returned for that particular IP address.

 7. From the **Wireshark Data** section - (for help see Lab Writeup Guide and [Tech Nugget N0.5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5])